dainst/ojs-cilantro-plugin/README.md

 ## Authorzation

-You need a HTTP-Header called "ojsAuthorization", containg OJS-User and Password in the form
+You need a HTTP-Header called "ompAuthorization", containg OJS-User and Password in the form
 <username>:<password>
 whereby both is base64encoded (to avoid special character issues).